 I have been doing home remodeling and handyman work for over 30 years.
 I've also built 2 wood strip canoes and restored an old wooden boat.

 In this article, I'll break down the process of remodeling our bathroom vanity mirror.
 To begin, here are a few tips to consider before you start a similar project.

 - Mirrors are sometimes hard to remove and, depending on the glass quality, they can be dangerous to handle.
-One slip and they're trash, especially since they must be lifted over, under, and around obstacles to remove from the work area.
+One slip and they're trash, especially since they must be lifted over, under, and around obstacles to remove them from the work area.
 Once they are removed, it can be a challenge to dispose of them.
 So if you can refurbish with minimal effort, it's well worth the trouble.